“I die the King’s good servant – and God’s first.”

 Participants will study philosophers, humanists, and poets, such as Plato, Thomas More, and Shakespeare.
 The program ends with a theater production, where all students bring together two weeks of study to produce and perform a Shakespearean play.

 Please note, a completed application includes all four of the following items.
-We ask that all application materials be submitted by March 25th, and we will be announcing application results on April 5th.

 We want to hear from you!
 All summer program applicants are asked to submit a sample of their best or favorite writing.
 We want to get to know you better and hear your unique voice.
 A sample can be uploaded below and should be between 150 – 500 words.
 Samples can range from your best essay for school, an article or reflection, a poem or short story, or something original just for us.
 Please contact us if you have any questions.